TikZSZ/vfio-gpu-passthrough/README.md

 ```
 Substitute the bus addresses for the devices in your GPU's IOMMU group.
 These are the addresses you get from running [check-iommu.sh](scripts/check-iommu.sh).
 Note the format we are using for the bus addresses.
 The prefix for the bus address (pci_0000...) is fixed.
 The rest of the address should be the device IDs of the PCI devices notated using underscores i.e. 06:00.0 becomes 06_00_0, 06:00.1 becomes 06_00_1 etc.

-This will act as our central config for all the hooks
+> This will act as our central config for all the hooks, the begin and end scripts are configured by the varaibles in this file.

 ### 3.3 Adding Hook Scripts
 We are then going to put some scripts for allocating and deallocating the appropriate resources to our VM whenever it's started or shut down.
 The first script is just for holding the environmental variables that we'll be using in the actual scripts.
 This should prevent us from unnecessarily duplicating information and also make it easier for us to make adjustments down the line.

 #### 3.3.1 Creating Start Script
-Create/copy the file [**start.sh**](/scripts/begin/start.sh) at /etc/libvirt/hooks/qemu.d/$vmname/prepare/begin/
+Create/copy the file [**start.sh**](/scripts/begin/start.sh) in /etc/libvirt/hooks/qemu.d/$vmname/prepare/begin/
 ```
 echo 0 > /sys/class/vtconsole/vtcon0/bind
 echo 0 > /sys/class/vtconsole/vtcon1/bind